 England, United Kingdom

-Frank and Bette obeyed, as was done then.
+As was done then, Frank and Bette obeyed.
 Neither married.
 Frank worked hard, cared for his parents, an aunt, then a disabled nephew.
 Bette was the same, the maiden aunt always helping others.
 She helped people avoid public-funded care and spend their last days in homely comfort.

-Frank, however, was in a dingy, dark rented flat, with no central heat or bathtub.
+Frank, however, was in a dingy, dark, rented flat, with no central heat or bathtub.
 Yet Frank never seemed to mind.
 We nurses brought Frank “extras”, worried he’d forego warm socks or dinner.
 We loved his gentle ways, humour, and the little gifts he made for us.

-One day Frank asked a nurse to take him to see Bette.
-She drove Frank on her own time.
+One day, Frank asked a nurse to take him to see Bette.
+She drove Frank there on her own time.
 She watched Frank hold Bette’s hand, obviously comforting her.
 Oblivious to Bette’s dementia, Frank spoke heartfelt words.
 Before he left, he kissed Bette, and she said, “Frank?”
 The nurse ran out, sobbing.

 He said “I pay.
-Please: If something happens to me, make sure Bette never wants.”
+Please, if something happens to me, make sure Bette never wants.”
 I was dumbstruck.
 Frank lived in poverty to ensure Bette’s exceptional care.

-Over time we convinced Frank to eat better and get a mobility scooter so he could visit Bette himself.
-Asked if he was happier he said, “I was afraid if I took anything, there wouldn’t be enough for Bette.
+Over time, we convinced Frank to eat better and get a mobility scooter so he could visit Bette himself.
+Asked if he was happier, he said, “I was afraid if I took anything, there wouldn’t be enough for Bette.
 I couldn’t bear to see her go without…”

 The day I left to move to another place, Frank took my hand to share a secret.
-“We married in 1951, but didn’t want to hurt her folks.
+“We married in 1951, but we didn’t want to hurt her folks.
 Did I fail her?”
 I told Frank he was my hero.
 He’d lived in poverty with enough to live like a king — for Bette’s sake.